Discover the Best of the ASRAAM Missile

 In July 1989, Germany withdrew from the program, effectively concluding the agreement.
 Various factors have been suggested for this decision, including the end of the Cold War and Germany’s possession of substantial stockpiles of Soviet Vympel R-73 missiles, which were carried by the MiG-29 in the German Air Force.
 However, many analysts argue that financial concerns and defence industry share issues were the real reasons behind this move.

 After Germany’s withdrawal from the project, ASRAAM became solely a British-designed missile developed by MBDA UK.
 Launched in the late 1980s, the project completed extensive developmental tests before being approved for induction into the British Armed Forces.
-The missile has undergone thorough testing, including live firings from fighter aircraft, demonstrating a high level of accuracy and reliability.

 As ASRAAM entered the production phase, there was a significant rise in support for U.S.-led industrial and political lobbying efforts.
 This, combined with a robust European economy, led the U.S. government to end testing in June 1996 and divert its attention from the ASRAAM program.